 Students register for affiliated studies (A S) when they participate in study abroad programs offered by organizations and institutions with which the University has an affiliation agreement.
 Students enrolled in affiliated studies pay a fee of $600 per semester and are considered full-time students by the University.

 After a student takes part in a program offered under an affiliation agreement, University faculty members in the appropriate academic units review the student’s work to identify the equivalent University courses.
 Courses and grades appear on the student’s academic record, but they are not included in the University grade point average.
-In some circumstances, affiliated studies credit is treated as resident credit; more information is given in the general requirements for graduation in chapter 1 of the undergraduate catalog.
+In some circumstances, affiliated studies credit is treated as resident credit; more information is given in the General Requirements for Graduation in the Undergraduate Catalog.

 Academic units may offer courses taught abroad as a part of their regular curriculum.
 Students who take these courses follow normal registration procedures and are assessed normal tuition and fees.
 Additional fees are charged to cover program costs.

 Students who register for international study and research are not guaranteed credit for work completed abroad.
 Students must consult with the departmental undergraduate adviser or the graduate adviser and with the Graduate and International Admissions Center to determine whether credit will be granted.

-Financial assistance.
 Financial aid, including loans, scholarships, and grants, may be applied toward the cost of study abroad.
-If study abroad costs exceed the on-campus cost of attending the University, and if the student is eligible for additional aid, the Office of Student Financial Services will repackage the student’s aid award based on the budget submitted by the Study Abroad program coordinator, with one exception: Students registered for international study and research abroad are not eligible to receive federal financial aid; however, they may use scholarships and grants awarded by the University and outside agencies.
+If study abroad costs exceed the on-campus cost of attending the University, and if the student is eligible for additional aid, the Office of Student Financial Services will repackage the student’s aid award based on the budget submitted by the Study Abroad program coordinator, with one exception: students registered for international study and research abroad are not eligible to receive federal financial aid; however, they may use scholarships and grants awarded by the University and outside agencies.

-Information about other funding opportunities for study abroad is available on the Study Abroad Web site, available at http://world.utexas.edu/abroad/funding/.
+Information about other funding opportunities for study abroad is available on the Study Abroad Web site.
 The office administers the campus competition for a number of local and federal grants and scholarships, including the IIE Fulbright and the University's International Education Fee Scholarship (IEFS).